csdevignes/metabo-assistant/README.md

 were OK.
 This explanation is then added to the dataset jsonl file, together with the userprompt containing genes and compounds, without the pathway.

-Part of the dataset (200 samples) is labelled with the pathway used to generate the examples, for verification purpose.
+The dataset is labelled with the pathway used to generate the examples, for verification purpose.
-The label is then deleted to form final train dataset.
+The label is then deleted to form the final train dataset.

+In order to have a balanced dataset, a method was implemented during example generation, in order to redraw until all pathways have at least 11 examples.
+Once this is reached(968 examples), the remaining examples are drawn randomly.

 ### Train dataset verifications

-Performed in Jupyter notebook :
+Performed in Jupyter notebook [TrainDatasetVerif](TrainDatasetVerif.ipynb):
-* pathway mentioned in assistant response is the right one (use of labelled dataset)
+* pathway mentioned in assistant response is the right one (use of labelled dataset) : OK
-* representation of each pathway
+* representation of each pathway : implemented a regulation during example generation (see above) : OK
-* vagueness of the answer / useless sentences : hypotheses to filter out (as a future plan)
+* (future) vagueness of the answer / useless sentences : hypotheses to filter out
   * use another LLM to evaluate them
   * use embedding

+## Fine-tuning

+Using Mistral API in a Jupyter Notebook.
+First step is to remove the 'target' field from the data, and to split them in train (90%) and val (10%) jsonl datasets, which are stored in train folder.

+* Iter1 : training was performed on a dataset of 500 messages, with 7B model (first test)
+* Iter2 : training was performed on a dataset of 1000 messages, with 7B model.
+Metrics are recorded in Weight and Biases.

+### Improvements:

+* Find a way to add more metrics to W&B : now only have train loss.
+* See if possible to add text to the training dataset, not message, to add also the raw kegg dataset
+* (future) Work with embedding of the genes/compounds

+## Evaluation of the models